googleanalytics/autotrack/README.md

     - `name`: The value that will be set on the custom dimension.
     - `media`: The media query value to test for a match.

-The following array is an example of three media query object defintions:
+The following array is an example of three media query object definitions:

 ```js
 ga('require', 'autotrack', {